-A bachelor's degree with French as a major awarded by the University of Cape Town or any other tertiary institution recognised by UCT and a pass B2 or above in the DELF/DALF examinations, or at the discretion of the Head of Department.
+A Bachelor's degree with French as a major awarded by the University of Cape Town or any other tertiary institution recognised by UCT and a pass B2 or above in the DELF/DALF examinations, or at the discretion of the Head of Department.
 Students with a first degree from a university at which French is the medium of instruction must demonstrate sufficient mastery of English to follow lectures, complete assignments and write examinations in English.

-Code Course title NQF Credits HEQS F Level
+Code Course NQF Credits HEQSF Level

-EDN4507F Learning and Teaching 8

-EDN4508W Doing Research in Education 8

-EDN4514S Language & Literacy in Schooling: Theory, Research h and Practice30 8
+EDN4514S Language and Literacy in schooling: Theory, Research and

+Practice 30 8

+EDN4507S Learning and Teaching 30 8

+SLL4075S French Linguistics for Teaching French as a Foreign L anguage 30 8

-SLL4000H Research Essay/Project 8
+SLL4000H Research Essay/Project 30 8

-SLL4074W Didactics 8
+SLL4074W Didactics 30 8